 Like many other countries around the world, the US is embracing more renewable energy sources as it seeks to reduce fossil fuel consumption and reduce its carbon footprint.
-The world’s largest economy has built some of the largest, beautiful, and most products solar farms in the world.
-Below are the top 5 largest solar farms in the US;
+The world’s largest economy has built some of the largest and most impressive solar farms in the world that have helped bring the country’s solar capacity to well over 92 gigawatts.
+Below we take a look at the top 5 largest solar farms in the USA

 1. Solar Star, California